-Department of Premier and Cabinet Guidance on Audit Panels - A Practice Guide (2018) outlines the functions of audit panels.
+Department of Premier and Cabinet Guidance on Audit Panels - A Practice Guide (Revised 2018) outlines the functions of audit panels.
 In section 2.2 the outline of governance activities includes "effective internal audit policies" and a "risk management framework".
 However, this is not mandatory, only voluntary.
+But Tasmanian Government is expected to legislate eight key governance principles councils are expected to follow.

-Councils are permitted to share Audit Panels and independent members and resources.
-Audit Panels must have 4-5 members of which two must be independent.
+Councils are also permitted to share Audit Panels and independent members and resources.

+Audit Panels must have 4-5 members of whom two must be independent.

 The Guide also states that internal auditors should follow the 'International Standards for the Professional Practice of Internal Auditing', and references 'Audit Committees - A Guide to Good Practice (Third Edition 2017) a joint publication by AICD, the AUASB and IIA-Australia.

 However, this Guide is also voluntary.